TasdemirTolunay/School-Management-System-Database-Design/README.md

 # Description

 ---
+- The first project of Gitti Gidiyor Java Spring Bootcamp by patika.
 - Mysql database design of a sample school management system.
 - The project's mysql connection was provided using Hibernate.